Improving company culture and boosting employee happiness are two sides of the same coin.

 If a portion of their paycheck goes directly into a separate account set up for savings, employees will be more likely to leave that money untouched for the future.
 These savings will, then improve employees’ financial stability, workplace focus, and overall happiness as a result.

-Prompt Bonuses and Salary Increases Strengthen Positive Reinforcement
+Bonuses and Raises as Positive Reinforcement

 No one likes waiting to get paid, especially if they’re owed a bonus or a raise.
 Payroll software can help you expedite processing employees’ bonuses and raises.